CondyTheCoder/Crowdfunding-Application/README.md

 # Crowd Fund App

-This is a web3.0 based crowdfund web application created by using React, Tailwindcss, and Thirdweb API.
+This is a web3.0 based crowdfund web application created by using React, Tailwindcss, Solidity, and Thirdweb API.

 Screenshots: